 LED Road Signs program

-The aim of the program is to reduce the number of accidents and near-misses at these known hotspots.
+The aim of the program is to reduce the risk of accidents and near-misses at these locations.
 The road signs are designed to:

 - alert drivers of an upcoming intersection or traffic hazard